Spain

 My PhD research field was the liturgical change in Spain, from the Old Hispanic liturgy to the Roman liturgy, which took place officially in 1080.
 As I was by then also working as a senior manager who had to introduce change, this gave me a particular insight into strategies and processes in practice.
 I was in addition qualifying as a Chartered Secretary (ie Company Secretary).
 Part-time study is often disparaged but I believe that it can also have distinct advantages: in particular the need to refocus attention on a regular basis can help to identify fresh approaches and observations.
 John Lowden was a fine PhD supervisor.
 I continue to draw on his rigour and attention to detail on a daily basis and never cease to be impressed by the depth of his knowledge and wisdom.

-After I completed my thesis and revised it for publication with the British Library, I turned to work on the patronage of women, but I never saw myself as an advocate of female power.
-This is perhaps another offshoot of my professional experience.
-Aside from very exceptional circumstances, I see most royal and noble medieval women as channels for, and not absolute vessels of, power.
-These issues have enabled me to study some remarkable works of Spanish medieval art from the wall paintings at San Isidoro de León to Las Claustrillas at the Cistercian Las Huelgas in Burgos.
+After I completed my thesis and revised it for publication with the British Library, I did some work on the patronage of women, but I never saw myself as an advocate of female power.
+Nonetheless, these issues have enabled me to study some remarkable works of Spanish medieval art from the wall paintings at San Isidoro de León to Las Claustrillas at the Cistercian abbey of Las Huelgas in Burgos. [keep wall painting photo]

 To support and enliven my studies, I have travelled widely over the years, not only in Spain and Portugal and other European countries, but also across Turkey, through Syria, into The Lebanon and Jordan, and to Egypt, Tunisia and Morocco.

-In 2007 I decided to give up my full-time post as Academic Registrar and Deputy Secretary at the Courtauld Institute of Art, where I had worked for the last seventeen years, as I wanted more time to research and write.
-I am thankful for the British Academy funding towards the field trips that underpin my current project.
-I am also grateful to Deborah Swallow, the Director of The Courtauld, for encouraging my interest in exchange between the Christian and Islamic cultures of Medieval Spain and Portugal, which I find increasingly enthralling.
-Having now trained as a teacher, I can more fully appreciate the knowledge and questions that students bring to material.
-I hope that I have responded commensurately, and I know that my work is the richer for them.
+In 2007 I decided to give up my full-time post as Academic Registrar and Deputy Secretary at the Courtauld Institute of Art, as I wanted more time to research and write.
+I am thankful for the British Academy funding towards the field trips that underpinned my second book project.
+I am also grateful to Deborah Swallow, then the Director of The Courtauld, for encouraging my interest in exchange between the Christian and Islamic cultures of Medieval Spain and Portugal. [change photo of RW alongside this paragraph]